FourierSR: A Fourier Token-based Plugin for Efficient Image Super-Resolution: Experiments

 \subsection{Implementation Details}

-We use the PyTorch framework with an NVIDIA GeForce RTX 4090 for all of the experiments in this paper.
+We use the PyTorch framework with an NVIDIA GeForce RTX 4090 for all of the experiments.
 The learning rate, patch size, batch size, and optimizer settings are identical to the original methods.
 In the TABLE~\ref{tab: performance}, the number of our FourierSR is 16, 9, and 9 in EDSR~\cite{lim2017enhanced}, CARN~\cite{ahn2018fast}, and LBNet~\cite{gao2022lightweight}, respectively.
-In the Fig.~\ref{fig: more_psnr_lines}, the number of our FourierSR is 6, 4, 5, 4, 6, 6, 6, and 6 in IMDN~\cite{hui2019lightweight}, RFDN~\cite{liu2020residual}, ShuffleMixer~\cite{sun2022shufflemixer}, SMFANet~\cite{zheng2025smfanet}, SwinIR~\cite{liang2021swinir}, ESRT~\cite{lu2022transformer}, SRFormer~\cite{zhou2023srformer}, and MambaIR~\cite{guo2024mambair}.
+In the Fig.~\ref{fig: more_psnr_lines}, the number of our FourierSR is 4, 5, 4, 6, 6, 6, 4, 8, 4 and 4 in RFDN~\cite{liu2020residual}, ShuffleMixer~\cite{sun2022shufflemixer}, SMFANet~\cite{zheng2025smfanet}, SwinIR~\cite{liang2021swinir}, ESRT~\cite{lu2022transformer}, SRFormer~\cite{zhou2023srformer}, Hit-SIR~\cite{zhang2024hit}, CATANet~\cite{liu2025catanet}, MambaIR~\cite{guo2024mambair}, and MambaIRv2~\cite{guo2025mambairv2}.
 The location where our FourierSR inserts into the existing methods network is random.
-The number of FLOPs and inference speed in our paper are all measured corresponding to an HR image of the spatial size of 1280 × 720 pixels.
+Since FourierSR involves the computation of Fourier real and imaginary, to minimize errors that this part may cause, we introduce our Fourier Token Loss for supervision in our Supplementary Material.
+FLOPs and speed are measured corresponding to an HR image of the spatial size of 1280 × 720 pixels.